Cheap Hotels in Holyhead

 For light lunches, scones and generous portions of cake, head to the Wavecrest Café, another Certificate of Excellence winner, where you can also buy local photography.

 Saffron and the Nuha Tandoori Restaurant are popular places for a curry, or head to Escelantes Mexican for Mexican food.
 Mandarian Royale, also a Certificate of Excellence winner, serves both Chinese and Thai dishes.

 Frequently asked questions about Hotels in Holyhead

-Which hotels are the most popular ones to stay at in Holyhead?According to our booking data, the most booked hotels in Holyhead are Wavecrest, Monravon Guest House and Holyhead Lodge.
+Which hotels are the most popular ones to stay at in Holyhead?According to our booking data, the most booked hotels in Holyhead are Hotel Cymyran, Wavecrest and Monravon Guest House.